vblanco20-1/vulkan-guide/docs/new_chapter_4/descriptor_abstractions.md

 the init function just allocates the first descriptor pool, and adds it to the readyPools array.

-clearing the pools means going through all pools, and coping the fullPool array into the readyPools array.
+clearing the pools means going through all pools, and coping the fullPools array into the readyPools array.

 destroying loops over both lists and destroys everything to clear the entire allocator.